 How is prostate cancer diagnosed?

 Most prostate cancers are first found during screening with a prostate-specific antigen (PSA) blood test and or a digital rectal exam (DRE).
-(See "Can prostate cancer be found early?")
-Early prostate cancers usually do not cause symptoms, but more advanced cancers are sometimes first found because of symptoms they cause.
+(See Prostate Cancer Prevention and Early Detection.)
+Early prostate cancers usually don’t cause symptoms, but more advanced cancers are sometimes first found because of symptoms they cause.
 Whether cancer is suspected based on screening tests or symptoms, the actual diagnosis can only be made with a prostate biopsy.

 Medical history and physical exam